 Wing Tsun Kung Fu is a unique Martial Art from Southern China and Hong Kong whose forte is in extremely streamlined close range hand to hand self-defense tactics.
 The focus is on close range crowding movements, body relaxation, economy, and efficiency of movement.
-The emphasis is on practical, commonsense, functional, and easy to learn realistic self-defense.
+The emphasis is on practical, common sense, functional, and easy to learn realistic self-defense.

-Direct to the Point
+Direct and to the Point

 Unparalleled Efficiency of Movement

 Superior Contact Reflex Development

 Simple Natural Footwork